-In November 2020, Lightpath entered into a credit agreement which provides a term loan in an aggregate principal amount of \$600,000 (\$588,000 outstanding at December 31, 2022) and revolving loan commitments in an aggregate principal amount of \$100,000.
-As of December 31, 2022, there were no borrowings outstanding under the Lightpath revolving credit facility.
+Lightpath is party to a credit agreement which provides a term loan in an aggregate principal amount of \$600,000 (\$582,000 outstanding at December 31, 2023) and revolving loan commitments in an aggregate principal amount of \$100,000.
+As of December 31, 2023, there were no borrowings outstanding under the Lightpath revolving credit facility.
 See Note 11 to our consolidated financial statements for further information regarding the Lightpath credit agreement.

-As of December 31, 2022, Lightpath was in compliance with applicable financial covenants under its credit agreement and with applicable financial covenants under each respective indenture by which its senior secured notes and senior notes were issued.
+As of December 31, 2023, Lightpath was in compliance with applicable financial covenants under its credit agreement and with applicable financial covenants under each respective indenture by which its senior secured notes and senior notes were issued.